Frquently Asked Questions

 Homework is viewed as a method to enable students to further explore concepts learnt at school, make connections between home and school and gradually learn how to organise themselves in preparation for secondary school.

-Based on demand, we provide a private school bus service which currently has one route.
 In addition, ISD is located in the heart of the Dublin city centre surrounded by many public transport routes on Dublin Bus and LUAS.

 We are happy to help support families as they search for suitable secondary school options.
 We have relationships with a large variety of surrounding secondary schools offering different options (e.g. single sex, coeducational, national Irish curriculum, IB curriculum) and can guide and help facilitate introductions as necessary.